-4.3 Navigating with social group
+464 4.3.
+Navigating with social group

-During evacuation, members belonging to a group, such as families and close friends, concerned the safety of their group members and often seek out and evacuate with the entire group even when evacuation is urgent (Aguirre et al. 2011; Sime 1983).
-We model this group behavior using two group-level static attributes: group separation distance (measured as the desirable physical distance between
+465 During evacuation, members belonging to a group, such as families and close friends concerned the safety of their group members, and often seek out and evacuate with the entire group even when evacuation 466 is urgent (Aguirre et al. 2011; Sime 1983).
+We model this group behavior using two group-level static 467 468 attributes: group separation distance (measured as the desirable physical distance between members) and group-seeking (measured as the desirable percentage of members that are visible).
+We assign a low value 469 (average distance of 4ft to each visible group member) to the group separation distance attribute (i.e. agents 470 try to maintain close proximity with other group members) and a high value to the group-seeking attribute 471 472 (i.e. all group members have to be visible to the group) to simulate agent groups with close relationships.
+Figure 12 shows a comparison of the evacuation patterns of agents with and without group affiliations by 473 varying the group-seeking attribute.
+474

-In the example showing in Fig. 12, we assume all 50 agents evacuate at once.
-We test the effect of group affiliation on evacuation patterns.
-The first case assumes each agent evacuates as an individual through its familiar exit (which is the nearest exit to the agent).
-Figure 12a shows the evacuation pattern of agents without any group affiliation, and the average evacuation time is 29 s (averaged over 10 simulation runs).
-In the second case, we test the effect of group behaviors by assigning all agents with group affiliation (group size ranges from three to five agents).
-All groups are assigned with a high group-seeking value, such that all members in the group have to be visible to each other before the members in the group start to evacuate.
-In this case, as shown in Fig. 12b, agents pace back and forth, and even detour, as they seek other group members.
-In this scenario, the average evacuation time increases to 39 s (averaged over 10 simulation runs).
-The longer evacuation time in the group-seeking scenario is possibly contributed by longer and indirect routes taken by the agents as they search for the missing group members.
-By varying the value assigned to the group-seeking attributes, we can alter the level of desire for the group to look for other members.
-Similarly, by adjusting the group separation distance of the social group, we can simulate different types of groups with different levels of intention to follow other group members.
-Depending on the initial distribution of the group members and their relationships, group behaviors in egress simulations affect the evacuation time and the escape routes.
+In the example showing in Figure 12, we assume all 50 agents evacuate at once.
+We test the effect of 475 group affiliation on evacuation patterns.
+The first case assumes each agent evacuates as an individual 476 through its familiar exit (which is the nearest exit to the agent).
+Figure 12a shows the evacuation pattern of 477 agents without any group affiliation, and the average evacuation time is 29 seconds (averaged over 10 478 simulation runs).
+In the second case, we test the effect of group behaviors by assigning all agents with group 479 affiliation (group size ranges from three to five agents).
+All groups are assigned with a high group-seeking 480 value, such that all members in the group have to be visible to each other before the members in the group 481 482 start to evacuate.
+In this case, as shown in Figure 12b, agents pace back-and-forth, and even detour, as they seek other group members.
+In this scenario, the average evacuation time increases to 39 seconds (averaged 483 over 10 simulation runs).
+The longer evacuation time in the group-seeking scenario is possibly contributed 484 by longer and indirect routes taken by the agents as they search for the missing group members.
+By varying 485 the value assigned to the group-seeking attributes, we can alter the level of desire for the group to look for 486 other members.
+Similarly, by adjusting the group separation distance of the social group, we can simulate 487 different types of groups with different levels of intention to follow other group members.
+Depending on 488

+- the initial distribution of the group members and their relationships, group behaviors in egress simulations - 490 affect the evacuation time and the escape routes.